jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (j) the publication of media articles, commentary, and opinion that—
     (i) encourage people to switch to a regulated product that is significantly less harmful than smoking; and (ii) are not sponsored by the manufacturer, importer, retailer, or distributor of that product:
-  (k) information provided by manufacturers and importers, in accordance with any regulations, to retailers about the use of vaping products and smokeless tobacco products:
+  (k) information provided by manufacturers and importers, in accordance with any regulations, to retailers about the use of vaping products and smokeless tobacco products.
-  (l) communications about vaping products made, in accordance with any regulations, by specialist vape retailers to their existing customers.
+  (l)

 ### 25 Retailers, vending machines, and Internet sellers exempt from advertising prohibition in certain circumstances
 Retailer exemption